Hungarian GP: Sauber preview

 Technical Director James Key: “If we look at the last four races Hungary is a different type of circuit again.
 We’ve had Montreal with reasonably long straights and slow speed corners in Valencia, high speed corners in Silverstone, a mix in Hockenheim and mainly low and medium speed corners in Hungary.
 It’s a fairly winding circuit which requires a high downforce level.
 You can get away with a slightly less aerodynamical efficient car there as well.
 It also requires a good mechanical grip, while there are some kerbs and some high and medium speed chicanes where the car needs to be stable.
 The track is also quite bumpy.
 The last corner is quite tricky, as is turn one the downhill right hander where you’ve got to get that right not to lock up your inside wheel.
 In qualifying you also have to look after your tyres for the end of the lap, because graining can be a problem.
 There are two other things to consider: It’s normally very hot so you have to watch cooling levels and how that affects the tyres, secondly it’s a place where overtaking is very difficult so qualifying is very important.

-- Sauber: We managed to get through a busy programme
+- Sauber: We are going through a tough time

-- Sauber: We were able to really get into race weekend procedures
+- Sauber: We were able to find some improvements on the C33

 - Smallest teams write explosive letter to F1 power brokers